 How Does a Laser Welding Machine Work?

 Imagine directing a beam of light so powerful that it can melt metal!
 That’s essentially how laser welding machine works.
-It utilizes a thermal conductivity welding process, where a laser beam is directed onto the metal surface.
+It utilizes a thermal conductivity welding process, directing a laser beam onto the metal surface.
 As the light penetrates the metal, it heats the workpiece, causing it to melt and bind with another metal surface.

 A Breakdown of the Laser Welding Process: